-While Feature 1 can be of interest on its own, see \cite[Part IV]{JSJDecompGps} and Section \ref{SubsectionToC}, we aim to use it rather as a stepping stone towards the application of feature 2 as this provides a new tool to classify a large class of RACGs up to quasi-isometry.
+While Feature 1 can be of interest on its own, see \cite[Part IV]{JSJDecompGps} and Section \ref{SubsectionToC}, we aim to use it rather as a stepping stone towards the application of Feature 2 as this provides a new tool to classify a large class of RACGs up to quasi-isometry.
 This class we consider includes the hyperbolic RACGs classified in \cite{DaniThomasBowditch} and the RACGs on generalized theta graphs classified in \cite{hruska2020surface}.

-With feature 2, the structure invariant introduced by Cashen and Martin in \cite{CashenMartinStructureInvar}, see Section \ref{SectionStrucInvar}, comes into play: It can often detect that two JSJ trees of cylinders are non-isomorphic by using the types of the vertex stabilizers, implying that the RACGs are not quasi-isometric.
+With Feature 2, the structure invariant introduced by Cashen and Martin in \cite{CashenMartinStructureInvar}, see Section \ref{SectionStrucInvar}, comes into play: It can often detect that two JSJ trees of cylinders are non-isomorphic by using the types of the vertex stabilizers, implying that the RACGs are not quasi-isometric.
 With this technique occasionally one glance suffices to conclude that RACGs with rather basic defining graphs such as the following from Figure \ref{fig:EasyEx} are not quasi-isometric:

 The graph on the left has two uncrossed cut pairs, coloured in blue and red, which both have three common adjacent vertices.
 This implies that the corresponding cylinder vertices both have vertex groups that are the direct product of a virtually non-abelian free group and an infinite dihedral group.
 The red cut pair of the right graph, however, has only two common adjacent vertices.
 Thus the corresponding cylinder vertex group is virtually $\mathbb{Z}^2$.
-This is an obstruction for the existence of a quasi-isometry between the corresponding RACGs.\\
+This is an obstruction for the existence of a quasi-isometry between the corresponding RACGs.

-In a second step, we adjust the structure invariant to our setting of RACGs by refining it in a way that also the converse of feature 2 is true in certain cases, turning our (modified) structure invariant into a complete quasi-isometry-invariant:
+In a second step, we adjust the structure invariant to our setting of RACGs by refining it in a way that also the converse of Feature 2 is true in certain cases, turning our (modified) structure invariant into a complete quasi-isometry-invariant:

-\begin{thm} \textup{[cf.\ Theorem \ref{finalresult}]} Let W and $W^\prime$ be two finitely presented, one-ended RACGs with non-trivial JSJ decompositions over two-ended subgroups, which both have no rigid vertices.
+\begin{thm} \textup{[cf.\ Theorem \ref{finalresult}]} Let W and $W^\prime$ be two finitely presented, one-ended RACGs with non-trivial JSJ decompositions over two-ended subgroups, both without rigid vertices.
 Define $T$ and $T^\prime$ to be the JSJ trees of cylinders of W and $W^\prime$ respectively.
-Then W and $W^\prime$ are QI if and only if $T$ and $T^\prime$ have essentially the same structure invariant. \end{thm}
+Then W and $W^\prime$ are quasi-isometric if and only if $T$ and $T^\prime$ have the same structure invariant up to reordering and quasi-isometry-equivalence of vertex groups. \end{thm}

 With this Theorem \ref{completeInvar} at hand, we can now immediately see that RACGs corresponding to defining graphs such as the following from Figure \ref{fig:EasyQIEx} are indeed quasi-isometric: